vmware-archive/node-examples/book-service/README.md

     OK
     ```

-1. If the Cloud Cache service instance is no longer needed, delete the service:
+1. If the Cloud Cache service instance is no longer needed, delete the service-key and then the service.

+    First the service-key:

+    ```
+    $ cf delete-service-key PCC-TLS PCC-TLS-service-key

+    Really delete the service key PCC-TLS-service-key?> y Deleting key PCC-TLS-service-key for service instance PCC-TLS as admin...
+    OK
+    ```

+    Then the service:

     ```
     $ cf delete-service PCC-TLS